-To the local students and activists, some of whom starved themselves in protest for more than a month targeting Hutchison as a possible swing vote, the early February news came as an insult.
+To the local students and activists, some of whom starved themselves in protest for more than a month targeting Hutchison as a possible swing vote, the early February news added insult to injury.

 But there’s not a lot of time to spend in recovery.
 Many DREAM Act supporters feel their fight for immigrant rights has already entered a new, more arduous stage given the number of bills recently filed in Texas that, if passed, would crack down hard on the state’s undocumented population.

-Immigrant advocates from all over Texas marched on the Capitol last week to protest, hundreds gathering from as far away as the Rio Grande Valley, El Paso, and Houston.
-While DREAMers were among the loudest voices in the crowd, shouting “education not deportation,” the showing from San Antonio was weak — with only about a dozen in the crowd.
-See more photos and watch our video interviews here.
+Immigrant rights advocates from all over Texas marched on the capitol last week to protest, hundreds gathering from as far away as the Rio Grande Valley, El Paso, and Houston.
+While DREAMers were among the loudest voices in the crowd, shouting “education not deportation,” the showing from San Antonio was pretty weak — with only about a dozen in the crowd.

-Lawmakers from the El Paso, Fort Worth, and Houston areas spoke on the steps of the Capitol, but representatives from San Antonio were “notably absent,” Vargas and others said.
+Lawmakers from the El Paso, Fort Worth, and Houston areas spoke on the steps of the Texas Capitol, but representatives from San Antonio were “notably absent,” Vargas said.

-While State Representative Mike Villarreal, D-San Antonio, spoke encouragingly at a local rally in December praising the DREAMers and their supporters, saying he wanted to “bottle” their energy and bring it to Austin and build on their movement, he had been tied up in committee hearings all of Tuesday.
-As an appropriations committee member, Villarreal said he’s “engrossed” in the budget debate, warning: “I think this session could turn out to be the most harmful session to Latinos because of the cuts in education.”
+To be fair, State Representative Mike Villarreal, a San Antonio Democrat, did speak encouragingly at a local rally in December praising the DREAMers and their supporters, saying he wanted to “bottle” their energy and bring it to Austin and build on their movement; he says he was tied up in committee hearings all of Tuesday.
+As an appropriations committee member, Villarreal said he’s “engrossed” in the budget debate, warning, “I think this session could turn out to be the most harmful session to Latinos because of the cuts in education.”
 Villarreal also said he and his staff are working on how to combat a proposed “sanctuary cities” bill, which, as a governor-deemed “emergency” item, could reach a floor debate sooner rather than later.

-The DREAMers, for their part, have been trying to step up their efforts, said Claudia Sanchez, one of the hunger strikers arrested at Hutchison’s office, saying they feel an even greater urgency.
+The DREAMers, for their part, have been trying to step up their efforts, said Claudia Sanchez, one of the hunger strikers.
 Local UTSA students with DREAM Act Now! have already planned an “Immigration Youth Education Forum” scheduled for March 26, and have also called for supporters to head to Austin today to testify before a House State Affairs Committee hearing.
 Last week, some traveled to the Valley to meet and organize with college students there.

 Sanchez, who attended last week’s march and lobbied lawmakers at the statehouse after the rally, said the sense of frustration with local elected officials began during the protests at the end of last year.
 “I mean, the mayor met with us, but other than that, we didn’t feel a lot of support from our local leaders and local officials.”

-Yasmina Codina, a UTSA student and hunger striker who was also arrested, said the movement needs the organizing power and megaphone that local elected leaders can bring to the table.
+Yasmina Codina, a UTSA student and hunger striker who was arrested at Hutchison's office, said the movement needs the organizing power and megaphone that local elected leaders can bring to the table.
 “I would like to see them reaching out to us more instead of us having to make appointments with them months and months in advance just to see them,” Codina said.
 “No matter how much work we do on our own, we’re a grassroots effort — we’re students, we’re people with jobs,” she said.
 “We need their help.”

 At a forum Friday hosted by the San Antonio Hispanic Chamber of Commerce, U.S. Senator Lindsey Graham, R-S.C., touted a 10-point plan to strengthen enforcement along the U.S.-Mexico border as introduced by some of his Republican colleagues last year, saying, in effect, that border security trumps immigration reform and would have to happen first.
-Neither Graham nor the moderator of the event, Texas Tribune CEO and editor-in-chief Evan Smith, mentioned the failed DREAM Act or the hunger strikes that popped up around the country just months ago.
+Neither Graham nor the moderator of the event, Texas Tribune CEO and editor-in-chief Evan Smith, mentioned the failed DREAMer legislation or the hunger strikes that popped up around the country just months ago – and in San Antonio.

-When caught up with after the forum, Graham said: “To the DREAM Act students, you’re not going to get any relief until we secure that border.”
+When we caught up with him after the forum, Graham said: “To the DREAM Act students, you’re not going to get any relief until we secure that border.”